 Following his education, in 1999, Byron launched his own solo career with the release of his first album: Byron Nemeth Group.
 The album laid the groundwork for a progressive, yet melodic style that became the trademark Byron sound for decades to come.
 His biggest album hits, “Millennium Machine” and “Two Moon Sky,” tapped into a new kind of playfulness that wasn’t, at the time, popular in his style of music.
 Anthology: The Cassette Years (Rewind) was recently released in 2018.

-Whetting his appetite for songwriting and performance, Byron released 2000, a completely self-product and performed project.
+Whetting his appetite for songwriting and performance, Byron released 2000, a completely self-produced and performed project.
 With hit singles “Machines of Ice,” “High Speed Life,” and “Summer’s New Day,” Byron began to gain notoriety for his talent.
 So much so, that in 2001, Byron was asked to perform a featured song “It’s Showtime” on the Japanese Jason Becker Tribute CD: Warmth in the Wilderness.
 The CD was designed to spread awareness of Jason’s condition of ALS, contracted following his David Lee Roth album recording.

 Turning Point: 100 Worlds